Block Storage CSI

 type: SSD

-• Annotations: storageclass.kubernetes.io/is-default-class: the value is true when the storage class is default.
-If a different value other than true is entered or there is no annotation, the value is false.
+• Annotations: storageclass.kubernetes.io/is-default-class: The value is "true" if the storage class is default.
+If a different value other than "true" is entered or if there is no annotation, the value is "false".

-• volumeBindingMode: the point of action for volume binding and dynamic provisioning can be set.
-The default is Immediate.
+• volumeBindingMode: Configure the point of action for volume binding and dynamic provisioning.
+The default value is "Immediate".

 Mode Description

-• reclaimPolicy: you can set the policy so that the PersistentVolume in use is secured again or deleted when a PVC is deleted at the end of its use.
-The default is Delete.
+• reclaimPolicy: Configure the policy to resecure or delete PersistentVolume when PVC is deleted at the end of its use.
+The default value is "Delete".

 Policy Description

-Retain When a PVC is deleted, the PV in use is changed to the status where it can be reused.
-The block storage's internal data is maintained
+Retain When the PVC is deleted, the bound PV is changed to a reusable state, and the data in the block storage is retained.

-Delete When a PVC is deleted, the PV in use is deleted with it and the block storage is terminated
+Delete When the PVC is deleted, the bound PV is deleted, and the block storage is returned.

 Note

-The block storage secured again with the Retain policy can be terminated through the NAVER Cloud Platform console or API.
+The block storage resecured with the Retain policy can be returned through the NAVER Cloud Platform console or API.

 Hypervisor Available block storage types